Alexandre Valensi et son équipe

 Lotus Cup Europe is the World's premier and longest-running Lotus race championship.
 It was originally set up by Group Lotus as fun but professionally run motor sport series.

 Lotus Cup Europe is an FIA International Series, with safety and technical regulations governed by the FIA.
-In addition to enjoying similar status to prestigious series such as Formula 2 and DTM, it is run as a championship.
+In addition to enjoying similar status to prestigious series such as DTM & Blancpain, it is run as a championship.

 Lotus Cup Europe enjoys unrivalled support from the Lotus community, with many enthusiasts attending events.
-The championship is active on social media with well over 60,000 Facebook followers and all rounds are broadcast on TV and on our Facebook page.
+The championship is active on social media with well over 60,000 Facebook followers and all rounds are broadcast on TV and on Facebook.

-Competitors are assured of maximum time on track during events, and many of these open with a test day, for which drivers are welcome to enter.
-Race weekends start with a free practice session, and this is followed by 30 minutes of qualifying.
-There are two half-hour races, with both standing and rolling starts employed.
+Competitors are assured of maximum time on track during events, with race weekends starting with a minimum of two free practice sessions, which are followed by 30 minutes of qualifying.
+There are two or three half-hour races, with both standing and rolling starts employed.

 Lotus Cup Europe receives technical support from Group Lotus, and competitors have full use of a dedicated hospitality unit as a social hub, and this includes catering facilities.